Subscribe to updates

 • Support further engagement with Government to explore what an MCA could achieve for Oxfordshire and the wider region.

-The Thames Valley EOI highlights:
+The Thames Valley EOI highlighted:

 • Strategic powers and funding: Powers over transport, skills, housing, and economic development and the ability to provide these within a business eco-system will lead to greater investment.

 • Place-based leadership: Greater local control to deliver national policy objectives at local level has been shown to be successful in other established Strategic Authority areas.
-Adapting powers and functions to meet local needs strengthens local identity, accountability, and the ability to deliver tailored solutions for residents.

 Scheme of Members' Allowances 2026/27